 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 Warnings While Using This Medicine:

-- This medicine may also cause birth defects if the father is using it when his sexual partner becomes pregnant.
-Male patients (including those who had a vasectomy) should use condoms with spermicides during sexual intercourse while taking vismodegib and for at least 2 months after the last dose.
+- This medicine may cause birth defects if either partner is using it during conception or pregnancy.
+Tell your doctor right away if you or your partner becomes pregnant.
+Women should use an effective form of birth control during treatment and for 7 months after the last dose.
+Men (including those who had a vasectomy) should use a condom during sex while they are taking this medicine and for 3 months after the last dose.

 - Your doctor will check your progress and the effects of this medicine at regular visits.
 Keep all appointments.